Necessity is the mother of invention. But in many cases, scammers are the drive force of any progress.

 What could happen if, for example, sensors controlling fires, leaks in pipes, air pollution, etc. stopped working?

 You can give a lot of examples from all areas, even with agro, where IoT sensors control the irrigation system.
 By replacing information about soil moisture, you can either water or dry the fields.
-It is unlikely that anything will grow there after such irrigation, and the losses will account to millions.
+It is unlikely that anything will grow thereafter such irrigation, and the losses will account for millions.
 In other words, at first glance, information from IoT sensors may seem completely harmless, until the bad guys use it.
 I’m afraid to give a similar example from medicine, I don’t think it would be appropriate here.

 IoT Software Development: the Main Technologies

 Today there are already two kinds of data transmission technology, which, in my humble opinion, are the leaders in this industry.
 Yes, we are talking about LoRaWAN and NB-IoT.
 At the same time, in individual countries, solutions similar to these technologies can be developed as well.